-- our annual report on Form 10-K for the fiscal year ended December 31, 2015, filed with the SEC on March 30, 2016 (the Form 10-K); - the information contained in our definitive proxy statement on Schedule 14A for our 2016 annual meeting of stockholders, filed with the SEC on April 25, 2016, to the extent incorporated by reference in Part III of the Form 10-K; - our quarterly reports on Form 10-Q for the quarters ended March 31, 2016, June 30, 2016 and September 30, 2016, filed with the SEC on May 9, 2016, August 10, 2016 and November 14, 2016, respectively; - our current reports on Form 8-K filed with the SEC on February 2, 2016, February 29, 2016, March 9, 2016, March 18, 2016, May 9, 2016, May 27, 2016, June 10, 2016, August 9, 2016, September 2, 2016, September 14, 2016, September 26, 2016, January 25, 2017 and February 13, 2017; and - the description of our common stock contained in the registration statement on Form 8-A (File no. 001-36332), filed on March 4, 2014, and all amendments and reports updating such description.
+- our Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC on March 30, 2017; - the information specifically incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2016 from our definitive proxy statement relating to our 2017 annual meeting of stockholders, which was filed on April 24, 2017; - our Quarterly Report on Form 10-Q for the quarter ended March 31, 2017, filed with the SEC on May 15, 2017; - our Current Reports on Form 8-K or Form 8-K/A filed with the SEC on January 25, 2017, February 13, 2017, February 14, 2017, February 17, 2017, April 6, 2017, May 19, 2017 and June 2, 2017 (each to the extent filed and not furnished); and - the description of our common stock contained in the registration statement on Form 8-A (File no. 001-36332), filed on March 4, 2014, and all amendments and reports updating such description.

-Any statement contained in a document incorporated or deemed to be incorporated by reference into this prospectus will be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained in this prospectus or any other subsequently filed document that is deemed to be incorporated by reference into this prospectus modifies or supersedes the statement.
-Any statement so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this prospectus.
+Any statement contained in a document incorporated or deemed to be incorporated by reference into this prospectus supplement will be deemed to be modified or superseded for purposes of this prospectus supplement to the extent that a statement contained in this prospectus supplement or any other subsequently filed document that is deemed to be incorporated by reference into this prospectus supplement modifies or supersedes the statement.
+Any statement so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this prospectus supplement.

-We will provide each person to whom a prospectus is delivered a copy of all of the information that has been incorporated by reference in this prospectus but not delivered with the prospectus.
+We will provide each person to whom a prospectus supplement is delivered a copy of all of the information that has been incorporated by reference in this prospectus supplement but not delivered with the prospectus supplement.
 You may obtain copies of these filings, at no cost, through the "Investor Relations" section of our website (www.aldeyra.com) and you may request a copy of these filings (other than an exhibit to any filing unless we have specifically incorporated that exhibit by reference into the filing), at no cost, by writing or telephoning us at the following address: